 What is a subdomain used for?

 Think about it this way: If you’re hosting a party, you need to provide guests with your address.
 The TLD would be the city you live in while the SLD would be your number and street name.
-If you live in an apartment building, you need to get even more specific so your guests know which apartment to come to.
-Your apartment number would be the subdomain name— a specific section of the greater building that's dedicated to your living space.
+If you live in an apartment building, you need to get even more specific so your guests know which apartment to ring.
+Your apartment number would be akin to a subdomain — a specific section of the greater building that's dedicated to your living space.

-By separating the HubSpot Blog from the rest of the website, it makes it very obvious to visitors where they’re located on the site as a whole.
+By separating the HubSpot Blog from the rest of the website, it makes it obvious to visitors where they’re located on the HubSpot website as a whole.
 This is helpful considering www.hubspot.com focuses on the HubSpot product line, while blog.hubspot.com contains articles that don’t necessarily relate to HubSpot products.
 Separating the two from each other with a subdomain keeps everything organized and helps visitors find what they need.

-Now let’s take a look at how you can go about creating a subdomain on your website.
+Now let’s take a look at how you can go about creating a subdomain on your own website.

 How to Create a Subdomain

-Login to your cPanel.
+Log into your cPanel.

 Navigate to and enter your subdomain.